BlackbitDigitalCommerce/pimcore-data-director/README.md

 ## Documentation

-To learn more about all options and how they can be configured, please [read the full documentation](https://pimcore.blackbit.de/Blackbit/1.pimcore/Handb%C3%BCcher/Ultima-Import-Bundle.pdf).
+To learn more about all options and how they can be configured, please [read the full documentation](https://pimcore.blackbit.de/Blackbit/1.pimcore/Handb%C3%BCcher/Ultima-Import-Bundle.pdf) or [watch the tutorial videos](https://www.youtube.com/playlist?list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt).